MostlyArmless/advent-of-code-2020/README.md

 # advent-of-code-2020

-My solutions to the [Advent of Code 2020](https://adventofcode.com/2020) problems.
+My solutions to the [Advent of Code 2020](https://adventofcode.com/2020) and 2023 problems, using nodejs.

 ## Setup